-(Above) Do androgynous models catch flack for rocking the very concept of
+(Above) Do androgynous models catch flack for rocking the very concept of gender binary to its core?
+Well, if they do, they're probably too busy making snow angels in piles of cash to notice. |

 When I was in 8th grade, my teacher wanted to liven things up by giving us a debate topic that was a tad more risqué than usual, at least by middle-school standards.
 The topic was: Is it better to be a girl or a boy?
 Not "which sex is better?", but literally "which sex has the better end of the deal?"